Emulator: Emulator: Error: x86 Emulation Currently Requires Hardware Acceleration!

 Step 3: Confirm your changes by checking the Windows Hypervisor Platform box and clicking OK.

+You can then restart your computer and use Android Studio again.
 As a workaround, you may need to enable the hardware virtualization function in your BIOS or UEFI settings to fix the “emulator: error: x86 emulation now requires hardware acceleration” issue.

 The specifics of how to enable hardware virtualization may vary depending on the motherboard and CPU used.
 While your computer is booting up, pay attention to the message that appears as soon as the manufacturer’s emblem pops up.
 Alternatively, you can look for the motherboard module and the configuration key online.